apache/druid/docs/multi-stage-query/reference.md

 * `prefix` (`VARCHAR`) - Corresponds to the JSON `prefixes` property, but allows a single prefix.
 * `bucket` (`VARCHAR`) - Corresponds to the `bucket` field of the `objects` JSON field.
 SQL does not have syntax for an array of objects.
-Instead, this function taks a single bucket, and one or more objects within that bucket.
+Instead, this function takes a single bucket, and one or more objects within that bucket.
 * `paths` (`ARRAY` of `VARCHAR`) - Corresponds to the `path` fields of the `object` JSON field.
   All paths are within the single `bucket` parameter.